dutymate/mongo2dynamo/README.md

 **Features:**
 - Connects to MongoDB and validates configuration
 - Extracts documents from MongoDB (with filters if specified)
-- Transforms documents to DynamoDB format
+- Transforms documents to DynamoDB format using dynamic worker pools
 - Counts the total number of documents that would be migrated
 - No data is loaded to DynamoDB (dry-run mode)